damar-wicaksono/uqtestfuns/docs/test-functions/sobol-g.md

 my_testfun = uqtf.SobolG(6)
 ```

-In the subsequent section, the function will be illustrated using six dimension.
+In the subsequent section, the function will be illustrated
+using six dimensions.

 ## Description